BastienFerbu/darango/README.md

 # Darango
-A dart API for ArangoDB
+A Dart driver for ArangoDB

 This package based on [http][] and [ArangoDB API][] allows to communicate with your ArangoDB database using Dart.
 I still work on it on my free time but feel free to